dadrasarmin/high-throughput_blast/README.md

 You can set it up whatever you like.
 I assume you have conda installed and explain everything after that.

 Installing snakemake, blast and seqkit using [mamba](https://mamba.readthedocs.io/en/latest/user_guide/mamba.html) (which is very similar to conda).
+For snakemake v8+ also install the snakemake executor plugin to run it on a cluster.
 ```
 conda create -n high_throughput_blast -c conda-forge mamba
 conda activate high_throughput_blast
 mamba install -c conda-forge -c bioconda -n high_throughput_blast snakemake blast seqkit
+pip install snakemake-executor-plugin-cluster-generic
 ```

 ## Protocol